towsifkafi/Glacier/README.md

 ## Other Features

  - All messages are configurable through `messages.yml` file
- - Announcements and messages supports MiniMessage.
+ - Announcements and messages support MiniMessage.
 You can use [Adventure Web UI](https://webui.advntr.dev/) to create customized messages with colors and click/chat events.
- - Added support [PAPIProxyBridge](https://github.com/WiIIiam278/PAPIProxyBridge).
+ - Added support for [PAPIProxyBridge](https://github.com/WiIIiam278/PAPIProxyBridge).
 By default, disabled in config.